deepskies/cosmoNODE/README.md

 	+ the accuracy on the training set was [correct guesses: 9475 / total guesses: 11107] ~ 0.8531 %

+	+ 3:26 PM update - this accuracy ^ is most likely false as the object_id was given as one of the inputs to the network, while I only trained on one epoch, this definitely will cause overfitting

 11:47 AM using matplotlib to interpret timeseries data

 	 + plotting each object with flux/time and colored according to band